CadenzaProject/cadenzaproject.github.io/docs/learning_resources/Audio_mixing/edu_AM_demixing_remixing.md

 The [Deep learning for automatic mixing](https://dl4am.github.io/tutorial/landing-page.html) book, by Christian J. Steinmetz, Soumya Sai Vanka, Marco Martínez and Gary Bromham, provides a comprehensive tutorial that serves as a starting point for researchers interested on applying the last deep learning techniques on automatic music mixing.
-A video for the tutorial is available [here](https://www.youtube.com/watch?v=HHUqXwsmua8).
+The video of the tutorial is available [here](https://www.youtube.com/watch?v=HHUqXwsmua8).